 Jesus did descend into the abyss to proclaim victory over the demons who were confined there.
-The Holy Spirit reveals this in 1 Peter where we are told that Jesus visited the abyss or prison where the angels or “sons of God” in Genesis 6:1-2 who cohabitated with women are now imprisoned.
+The Holy Spirit reveals this in 1 Peter 3:18-20 where we are told that Jesus visited the abyss or the prison where the evil angels or the “sons of God” in Genesis 6:1-2 cohabitated with women.

-Genesis tells us that a group of angels violated the boundaries that God had established for fallen or evil angels – demons.
-These demons have been confined to this abyss every since.
-In Luke 8:31 a group of demons called “Legion” asked Jesus to not send them to the abyss.
-This is not hell, Sheol, hades, or the Lake of Fire.
+Genesis tells us that a group of angels violated the boundaries that God had established for fallen angels, evil angels, spirits, evil spirits or demons.
+These demons have been confined to this abyss since they disobeyed.
+In Luke 8:31 a group of demons called “Legion” asked Jesus to not send them to that abyss.
+This is not hell, Sheol, Hades, or the Lake of Fire.
+The abyss is a compartment with Hades.
 But scripture does not tell us that Jesus entered hell.
 That is an overstatement and scripture does not support such a conclusion.